SensorUp/Webinars/2016-08-11-Visualize-Your-Smart-Cities/README.markdown

 # Visualization Demos

+This is part of the SensorUp 2016 Summer Webinar on building simple smart cities dashboard with SensorThings API.
+Video is available [here](https://www.youtube.com/watch?v=W-_FgpwscCo) and slides are available [here](http://www.slideshare.net/steve.liang/visualize-your-smart-city-build-a-realtime-smart-city-dashboard-for-sensorthings-api).
 These pages demonstrate how to retrieve data from SensorThings and display the data in a format that is easier to understand than raw JSON.

 All the libraries are loaded from a Content Distribution Network (CDN).
 This simplifies loading the libraries and means we do not need to distribute the libraries with this demo page.